eugeniop/itinerariumlatinum/public/posts/introdvctio.md

 | *humi*               | *humus*          | on the ground         |
 | *militiae*           | *militia*        | in military service   |

+And they never stop evolving really.
+I am sure

 ## Agreement

 Adjectives and pronouns must *agree* with the nouns they describe in: